 The Marine Department has introduced objective-based contracts for floating refuse scavenging and boat refuse collection services.
 Since 1 July 2002, objective-based contracts have been adopted for services in four typhoon shelters (Cheung Chau, Causeway Bay, Shaukeiwan and Tuen Mun).
+The Department plans to extend objective-based contracts to all marine refuse cleansing services currently manned by our staff in 2005.

 Also we have drawn up clear cleanliness evaluation criteria and involved participation of other government departments to evaluate cleanliness of the marine environment and contractors' performance.
-A study was commissioned in May 2003 to explore feasibility of launching a new contract management system in 2005.